HouzuoGuo/laitos/doc/Daemon: system maintenance.md

 ## Introduction
 The daemon regularly conducts system maintenance to ensure smooth and safe operation of your laitos server:
+- Validate API credentials (Facebook, Twitter, chatbot, etc) used by toolbox commands and HTTP handlers.
 - Install latest security updates.
 - Install/update additional softwares that are useful to laitos' operation.
 - Synchronise system clock.
 - Check network ports.
 - Collect latest network stats and program logs.

-At end of each run, your Email address will receive a nicely formatted summary report.
+At end of each run, your will receive a nicely formatted summary report via mail.

 It is compatible with the following Linux package managers for security updates and software installation:
 - `apt-get` (Debian, Ubuntu, etc)